Our goal is to deliver primary education to all children living in rural areas. These communities receive no government funding for schools.

 In 2020 Chaloner Children’s Charity Canada completed a second program for 50 schools.
 This consisted of 25 new builds, 12 rebuilds and 13 renovations.
 This also included 78 newly constructed classrooms, and 86 rebuilt and renovated classrooms.
 All the schools were provided with furniture and start-up learning materials.
 The program was completed in time for the start of the new academic year, and included a higher percentage of new constructions than the previous year.
 The program came in under budget at US$295,000 (C$400,000).

 In 2021 Chaloner Children’s Charity Canada completed a third program for 50 schools.
 There were 31 new constructions, 7 rebuilds and 12 renovations.
 Furniture was also provided as well as teaching materials for the schools.
 Due to the impact of the pandemic and inflationary pressures, expenditure was 3% above the original budget of US328,000 (C$440,000).
 40 of the new schools were in the Southern Province and benefit from ‘soft dollar’ funding from the Foreign and Commonwealth Development Department.
 This includes mentoring and teaching training programs as well as additional learning materials.

 The Chaloner Children’s Charity Canada undertook a further 50 school construction programme in 2022 which should be completed by the end of October.
 The majority of the schools will benefit from the second phase of funding from the Foreign and Commonwealth Development Office.
 This will include teacher training, learning materials as well as income generating initiatives for the local community.
 Many of the schools are already being used, and over 50,000 children are now learning in a safe structure.

 Help Us Reach Our Goal

 We can do more with your help.
-Let’s build 1,000 school together and brighten thousands of children’s futures.
+Let’s build these schools together and brighten thousands of children’s futures.